justus-zorn/Hazard/DOCS.md

 ### Config.port
 The UDP port to use for networking.
 Default is 34344.
 ### Config.sounds
 Sounds that must be loaded by the engine.
-All sounds are in .wav format and are contained in the subdirectory 'Sounds'.
+All sounds are contained in the subdirectory 'Sounds'.
+Currently, only 16-bit uncompressed PCM mono or stereo WAVE files with a sample rate of 44100 Hz are supported.
 ### Config.textures
 Textures that must be loaded by the engine.
 All textures are contained in the subdirectory 'Textures'.
 Valid formats are .png, .jpg and .bmp.